obmarg/cynic/cynic-book/src/derives/enums.md

 Much like with query structs cynic expects you to own any enums you want to query for, or provide as arguments.
-The `cynic::Enum` trait is used to define an enum, and the easiest way to define that trait is to derive it:
+The `cynic::Enum` trait is used to define an enum.
+The easiest way to define that trait is to derive it:

 ```rust
 #[derive(cynic::Enum, Clone, Copy, Debug)]